Ephemeral Keys for Gasless dApp UX: A Guide

 → Validator: SessionKeyValidator

-Kernel (ZeroDev) — most used.
-Session key validator with built-in permission modules: contract limitation, function selection, parameter ranges, spending limits.
+- Kernel (ZeroDev) — the most mature.
+Session key validator with built-in permission modules: constraints on contracts, functions, parameters, spending limits.

-Biconomy Smart Account — own Session Key Manager module.
+- Biconomy Smart Account — its own Session Key Manager.

 Implementation on ZeroDev Kernel